willnationsdev/tokawaje-the-spectral-language/chapter1.md

 Every root in Tokawaje is made up of three letters: a root consonant, a vowel, and another root consonant.
 These root consonants are derived from the list you previously reviewed in the alphabet section (1.1).
 Each root provides a range of meanings that are available to it, and a precision suffix is then appended to the root to select a particular meaning.

 For example, the **vel** in the word **vela** is the root that narrows our meaning to the topic of truth and reality.
 If you examine its corresponding spectrum of ideas, you'll notice that **vel** encompasses the full range of the truth spectrum, not just truth.
-Adding an a, the positive suffix, to get **vela** is what singles out the meaning of truth precisely.
+Adding an **a**, the positive suffix, to get **vela** is what singles out the meaning of truth precisely.
 If we were to use the negative precision suffix for **velo**, then we would have the word which opposes truth, namely a lack of truth or falsehood.
 The neutral state of a word, those ending in **i**, will often times yield meanings that are not quite at either extreme.
 For example, **veli** means "not truth", but also "not falsehood".
 An applicable illustration of this concept is in symbolism where one indeed refers to a true something, but not at all as it appears in reality, i.e. a half-truth or allegory.
 Another example would be **min**, the reference topic where **mina** is a reference for "self", **mino**, a reference for "you", and **mini** for "he/she/it/other".

 ### Sentence Structure: Entities and Relations